 However, the growth potential is significant, he claimed: “Plant-based milk is more than 13% of fluid milk, whereas plant-based yogurt is only 2% of the yogurt market, but it’s growing in the double digits, even with a lot of options that just don’t taste good or are high in sugar.
 We don’t want to steal share or trade dollars [from dairy yogurt], we want to bring new people into the category because we have a product with great taste and texture and less sugar.”

-While Chobani’s R&D team have experimented with a range of plant-based ingredients as a yogurt base, and may expand the range beyond coconut in future, it started with coconut because it delivers a “smooth, creamy, full-bodied” texture and a “clean, fresh taste,” said McGuinness.
+While Chobani’s R&D team has experimented with a range of plant-based ingredients as a yogurt base, and may expand the range beyond coconut in future, it started with coconut because it delivers a “smooth, creamy, full-bodied” texture and a “clean, fresh taste,” said McGuinness.

 It’s a time of experimentation and exploration

 Looking at the plant-based yogurt category, while some brands are more established than others, it remains fairly fragmented, with lots of smaller players and no runaway leader, meaning there is everything to play for, for a trusted brand with the credibility Chobani has already built with consumers, he said.

 “It’s a time of experimentation and exploration and consumers are open to trying new things in this category.
 If there are segments of the population that prefer certain things you are not making, you want to go participate in that, and do it better, and that’s where we’re at.”

 *According to Chobani, Non-Dairy Chobani per 5.3oz cups contain an average of 11g sugar, while rivals have an average of 15g sugar.
 Non-Dairy Chobani drinks have on average, 9g sugar, while other non-dairy drinks average 13g sugar per 7 fl.
 Oz, claimed the company.